agentlang-ai/agentlang-docs/docs/quick-start.md

 		"-*-type-*-": "Blog.Core/BlogPost",
 		"Title": "Hello world",
 		"Content": "This is my first post",
-		"PostedBy": "mm@fractl.io",
+		"PostedBy": "mm@agentlang.io",
 		"PostedOn": "2023-09-19T13:23:40.755039609",
 		"Name": "post01"
 	}]
 }]
 ```

-Note that Fractl has filled-in the `:PostedOn` attribute with the current date-time value, which is what the `:Now` datatype is
+Note that Agentlang has filled-in the `:PostedOn` attribute with the current date-time value, which is what the `:Now` datatype is
 supposed to do.
 We can use the value of the `:guid` attribute - `:Name` - to lookup, update or delete the blog-post instance.

 Some REST API calls you may try on your own are shown below: